The baby name Charlotte feels traditional, polished, and ever so royal.

 This name isn’t all tiaras and state dinners.

-In 1793, French revolutionary Charlotte Corday assassinated fellow radical Jean-Paul Marat.
+On a very different note, in 1793 French revolutionary Charlotte Corday assassinated fellow radical Jean-Paul Marat.
 Marat became one of the most outspoken members of the revolution, merciless towards his enemies.
 Corday was among those preferring a more moderate approach.
-She murdered Marat in an attempt to silence the more extreme viewpoints.
+She murdered Marat in an attempt to silence more extreme viewpoints.
 Instead, her efforts backfired, and she went to her death by guillotine not long after.

 Many considered Corday heroic at the time, and she’s been immortalized in stories.
 There’s even a 1989 opera version of Corday’s tale, composed for the 200th anniversary of the French Revolution.